 The pandemic has meant that almost all universities have been forced to shift to virtual learning.
 But many were unprepared to maximise the potential for delivering experiential learning online.

-There is an assumption that experiential learning is usually immersive, the usual suspects being work-integrated learning placements, semester-long study exchanges or even, in the extracurricular space, work experience and entrepreneurship programmes.
+There is an assumption that experiential learning is immersive, the usual suspects being work-integrated learning placements, semester-long study exchanges or, in the extracurricular space, work experience and entrepreneurship programmes.

 How do we learn employability?

 Learning is life-wide and lifelong.
 The experience that we have all had switching to virtual and hybrid teaching delivery should help us recognise that the way we enhance our employability is through reflecting on experiences and learning from them.
 The disruption of the past year has enhanced our employability by developing capabilities including resilience, adaptive technological change and self-awareness, to name a few.

 So, how do we take this personal journey and translate it into enrichment opportunities for our students?